UK Edition. Click here for US version.

 depending on the treatment indicated by the doctor.

-next dose, skip the missed dose and continue with the regular dosing schedule.
-DO NOT
+dose, skip the missed dose and continue with the regular dosing schedule.
+DO NOT DOUBLE THE

-go to the nearest hospital casualty department.
-Take any remaining tablets and the container with
+the nearest hospital casualty department.
+Take any remaining tablets and the container with you so that

 After taking this medicine

-are more at risk of developing problems due to side effects.
-There may be fewer side effects if you
+more at risk of developing problems due to side effects.
+There may be fewer side effects if you take

 If you suffer from any of the following at any time while you are taking these tablets, STOP TAKING